chuchi-chaschtli/CS4410/lexer/README.md

-We tested our generated lexer directly against the sample test files provided (see `tests` directory) using `driver.sml`, as well as wrote some of our own test cases in the `sample_tests` directory for some of the more interesting edge-cases relating to ASCII, string literals, and comments.
+We tested our generated lexer directly against the sample test files provided (see `tests` directory) using `driver.sml`, as well as wrote some of our own test cases in the `tests_custom` directory for some of the more interesting edge-cases relating to ASCII, string literals, and comments.

 Likewise we discovered a feature in our Lexer wherein `123abc` gets lexed as